turingschool/lesson_plans/ruby_02-web_applications_with_ruby/entity-relationship-diagramming.md

 ### Purpose of Using ERD

-Designing ERD for an application is the first step towards designing a database for the application.
+Designing ERDs for an application is the first step towards designing a database for the application.
 In general, the first stage of designing a database involves the following three steps:
 * 1.) design the ERD.
 * 2.) convert the ERD into tables.
 * 3.) normalize each table to 1NF, 2NF or 3NF as befitting that table.